bitbitjam/bbj2/README.md

-# bbj2
+# bitbitJAM#2  2015 – Confronted Kingdoms Theme

-bitbitJAM#2  2015 – Confronted Kingdoms Theme
+our second jam, with 16 teams creating games for retro hardware!